Filing your claim

 Within 14 days after being served with your OS and SA, the Respondent, and anyone else against whom orders are sought and who has been served with your OS and SA, may file a reply to your application using the prescribed Form.

 Step 2: Pre-Trial Conference (PTC)

-Your case will generally be fixed for a PTC before a Judge approximately three to four weeks after your OS and SA are filed.
+Your case will generally be fixed for a PTC before a Judge four weeks after your OS and SA are filed.
 Both you and the Respondent will be required to appear before the Court on the PTC date.

 At the PTC, the Judge may refer the parties for mediation to explore an amicable settlement or counselling.
 If the case is settled at mediation, the case is concluded.
 If the matter cannot be amicably resolved, the parties will be given another PTC date, and the case may then be fixed for hearing.